BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyMathFun.md

   return

+# Given four arguments: x1, y1, x2, y2, return the slope
+# between the two points as a float OR if it is a vertical
+# line, return the string "undefined"
+def slope(x1, y1, x2, y2):
+  # convert all four argument variables to float
+  # your code goes here.
+MUST use an if-then statement
+  return

+# Given four numbers as arguments.
+Return True if any
+# of the arguments is a negative number OR return False if
+# none are negative numbers
+def anyNegative(num1, num2, num3, num4):
+  # convert all four argument variables to float
+  # your code goes here.
+MUST use an if-then statement
+  return

+# Given three numbers as arguments, return the smallest number
 def minimumValue(num1, num2, num3):
   # convert all three argument variables to int
   # your code goes here.
 Must use if-then statements
   return

+# Given three numbers as arguments, return the largest number
 def maximumValue(numA, numB, numC):
   # convert all three argument variables to int
   # your code goes here.
 Must use if-then statements
-  return

-def slope(x1, y1, x2, y2):
-  # convert all four argument variables to float
-  # your code goes here.
-MUST use an if-then statement
-  return

-def distance(x1, y1, x2, y2):
-  # convert all four argument variables to float
-  # your code goes here
   return

 # do not edit the following code